jo-thomas/hello-world-server/README.md

 > fly up -t hello-world-server -p hello-world-server //unpause pipeline
 ```

-Navigate to http:localhost:80, select login at top right, select Team as main, click login button
+Navigate to http//:localhost:80, select login at top right, select Team as main, click login button
 hello-world-server pipeline should be displayed

 Currently is the pipeline is setup to pull source-code, build & test, package Container
 The goal of the pipeline was to do

-                                                  -> run container tests
-source-code -> build & test -> package container  -> run integration tests -> deploy container from registry
+source-code -> Test Code    -> Run Integration Test -> publish to registry -> Deploy

-### Currently experiencing a blocker
+            -> Test Container
+#

+Blockers:
+* Test Container step is giving me issue that sh: dgoss: not found, after a bit of research it seems like an issue with how goss/dgoss is attached to the container. https://github.com/aelsabbahy/goss/issues/237
+* Publish to registry is giving me issue that it is trying to reach the v1 api, even though the registry is configured to v2.
+It seems like having a private docker registry has some issues with concourse.
+Looking through documentation how to specify registry differently.
+Might have been easier just sticking to dockerhub.

+Shut it Down
 ```
-`It doesn't appear that given Dockerfile: "hello-world-server/Dockerfile" is a file` The reference is made in the pipeline to
-  plan:
-    - get: source-code
-I am unable to use get the source-code, to navigate to Dockerfile
-  - put: hello-world-server-image
-    params: {build: source-code, dockerfile: hello-world-server/Dockerfile}
-Still working through debugging the issue
+> cd concourse-docker
+> docker-compose -f docker-compose.yml down --remove-orphans
 ```